yolken/yolken-blog/articles/interview_prep.md

 1. Can be explained in under 5 minutes
 2. Can be solved by a good candidate, starting from scratch, in under 30 minutes
-3. Don't require specialized, domain-specific knowledge (e.g., around networking, databases, cryptography, graphical user interfaces, etc.)
+3. Don't require specialized, domain-specific knowledge (e.g., networking, databases, cryptography, graphical user interfaces, etc.)
 4. Don't require external data, documentation, hardware, or software libraries / code
 5. Touch on intro-undergraduate-level algorithms and data structures including sorting, searching, dynamic programming, lists, hashmaps, etc.